Skip to main content

 orderBy: [{

-featured: "desc", // First by featured status in descending order
+featured: featured: "desc", // Sort by featured status in descending order first

 },